 Examples of these plans include:

-- Charitable Remainder Trusts – A gift arrangement that enables you to contribute to PYS while providing payments for a lifetime or for a fixed number of years to you and/or someone important to you.
+- Charitable Remainder Trusts – A gift arrangement that enables you to contribute to PYSO while providing payments for a lifetime or for a fixed number of years to you and/or someone important to you.
 A charitable remainder trust can be tailored to your assets, income requirements and financial objectives.
-Upon termination of the trust, the principal is distributed to PYS.
+Upon termination of the trust, the principal is distributed to PYSO.

 - Deferred Gift Annuity – A variation of the gift annuity is the deferred payment charitable gift annuity.
 It is designed to appeal to younger donors who desire the benefits of a current income tax deduction and want to supplement their future retirement income.